ESPN NFL Analyst Ryan Clark Could Have Tragically Died From a 2007 Game Against the Broncos

 An All-SEC defensive back who started 36 consecutive games at LSU, Ryan Clark nonetheless went undrafted in 2002.

-The New York Giants picked Clark up and he did everything it took to stay, even injuring second-round pick and rookie receiver Tim Carter after a hard hit in training camp.
+The New York Giants picked Clark up.
+He did everything it took to stay, even injuring second-round pick and rookie receiver Tim Carter after a hard hit in training camp.
 Clark spent two seasons with the Giants and another two years with the then-Washington Redskins.

 Across eight years and 111 games with the Steelers, Clark picked off 12 passes, forced three fumbles, recovered another six, and played a pivotal role on defense.
 Clark won a Super Bowl ring in February 2009 and earned Pro Bowl honors after the 2011 season.